Slow Cooker Oatmeal

-This post in sponsored by Kowa Pharmaceuticals America, Inc. Personal opinions and thoughts are my own.
+This post is sponsored by The Quaker Oats Company, but all opinions are my own.

-Oatmeal steeped in cinnamon made in the slow cooker is luxuriously creamy and comforting.
+Waking up to the wonderful aroma of oatmeal steeped in cinnamon made in a slow cooker is a delicious way to help start the morning — it is luxuriously creamy and comforting.

 High cholesterol runs in my family, so for me, it’s important to make smart food choices and exercise regularly.
-Starting the day off right with a heart-healthy breakfast is a great way to begin.
+Starting the morning with a nutritious breakfast is a great way to begin.

 This recipe is very similar to this Old-Fashioned Mexican Oatmeal (Avena) but instead of making it on the stovetop, it is made in a slow cooker.